nikela/llvm-epi/clang/docs/UsersManual.rst

  is provided or target does not support TLS, code generation for threadprivate variables relies on OpenMP runtime library.

+.. option:: -fopenmp-use-vbr

+ Controls code generation for OpenMP vectorized barrier aand reduction.
+In presence of this option vectorized barrier and reduction are used.
+If `-fno-openmp-use-vbr` is provided the default (non-vectorized) barrier and reduction are used.

 .. _opencl:

 OpenCL Features